AllyW1/CS457_Project/README.md

    - Implement mechanisms to handle client connections and disconnections.
    - Maintain a list of connected clients and their associated game data.
    - Notify other clients when a player joins or leaves the game.

+**Step 3 (Sprint 3):**
+- Game State Synchronization:
+   - Implement a mechanism to synchronize the game state across all connected clients.
+   - Use a central server to broadcast game state updates to all clients.
+   - Implement techniques to handle network latency and ensure consistent gameplay.
+- Client-Side Game Rendering:
+   - Develop the client-side logic to render the game state based on updates received from the server.
+   - Ensure that all clients display the same game state/board and player updates/moves.
+- Turn-Based Gameplay:
+   - Implement a system to manage player turns and ensure that only the current player can make moves.
+   - If players compete for first time to answer implement the functionality to determine which player responded first
+   - Synchronize turn information across all clients.
+- Player Identification:
+   - Assign unique identifiers to each player to distinguish them and track their game state.
+   - Allow players to choose or be assigned unique usernames or avatars.